2025 World Athletics Championships – Men's 200 metres: Summary

-The defending champion is Noah Lyles, same as he was last time and the time before that.
-He already has his three peat.
-He has never lost a 200 race in the World Championships.
-Usain Bolt won four in a row.
-With a bye, Lyles has run fewer races this season.
-Still he comes in as the world leader.
-And no Olympic gold medals.
-Letsile Tebogo won in 2024, Andre De Grasse before that.
-Kenny Bednarek has a collection of silvers over the last Olympics and World Championships.
+The three-time defending champion, Noah Lyles, was aiming to match Usain Bolt's record of four World Championships gold medals in the 200.
+With a bye in the event, Lyles hadrun fewer races in the regular season, but still came in as the world leader.
+The two other favorites were Letsile Tebogo, defending Olympic champion; and Kenny Bednarek, with a collection of silvers over the last Olympics and World Championships.

-In the heats, Bryan Levell was the fastest with 19.84, then Tapiwanashe Makarawu 19.91 and Courtney Lindsey 19.95.
-The semi finals were all in the high 19s until the final semi where Lyles blasted a 19.51.
-Sure Lyles has run faster four times, but only 5 other humans have ever gone that fast and Tebobo is the only one here in uniform.
-The semis saw the elimination of several famous names including DeGrasse, Lindsay, Gout Gout and Wayde van Niekerk.
+In the heats, Bryan Levell was the fastest with 19.84, then Tapiwanashe Makarawu 19.91 and Courtney Lindsey in 19.95.
+In the last semfinal, Lyles ran a 19.51, ultimately faster than even the winning time in the final.
+The semis saw the elimination of several famous names including Andre De Grasse, Lindsay, Gout Gout, and Wayde van Niekerk.

 The final went off with 5 men separating from the other three.
-Coming off the turn Levell had developed almost a 1 metre lead on Lyles and Bednarek, with Tebogo slightly behind them and Hughes still in contention.
+Coming off the turn Levell had developed almost a 1-metre lead on Lyles and Bednarek, with Tebogo slightly behind them and Hughes still in contention.
 In just 10 quick steps, Lyles and Bednarek moved from behind Levell to a metre ahead.
 Down the straightaway, Lyles put a little more gap on Bednarek.
 Tebogo closed down as well but couldn't quite catch Levell.